The Ultimate Guide To Community Management

 • Rely on each other for support and feedback

-• learn from one another and grow together
+• Learn from one another and grow together

-Most importantly: It’s a place that creates long-term value and connections for everyone involved.
+A community is where managers give more value than they receive.
+Most importantly, it’s a place that creates long-term value and connections for everyone involved.

 That’s where community managers come in.